eProsima/Fast-DDS-docs/docs/pubsub.rst

 Making an XML
 ^^^^^^^^^^^^^

 An XML file can contain several XML profiles.
-They can be divided in participant, publisher and subscriber profiles.
+They can be divided into participant, publisher and subscriber profiles.

 .. code-block:: xml